01 of 07

 04 of 07

-If you're going to downtown Tijuana, the map above shows the route.
+If you're going to downtown Tijuana, the map above shows the route from the border.
 It's not quite detailed enough to be helpful in that size, but you can view the larger one here.

-- Use the crosswalk to get to the other side.
+Use the crosswalk to get to the other side of the road.
 At the bottom of the crosswalk ramp, keep walking straight across Avenida de la Amistad.

 05 of 07

 If you're walking to Avenida de la Revolucion, keep going straight ahead across Avenida de la Amistad and look for the arch in the distance of this photo.
 It's the easiest-to-find landmark in Tijuana.